-In the next three to five years, the National Park Service will reduce the size of the House Rock bison herd on the Kaibab Plateau through capture and relocation, and lethal culling.
+By 2025, the National Park Service will reduce the size of the Kaibab Plateau (formerly the House Rock) bison herd through live capture and transfer to Tribes, and lethal culling with Skilled Volunteers.
 Grand Canyon National Park is reducing the size to under 200 in order to protect park resources from the impacts of the bison population.

 An operational summary report of bison management from 2018-2019: 2018–2019 operations report.